-The cost of installation depends on a number of variables, including the type of water heater and your current plumbing configuration.
+The cost of installation depends on a number of variables, including the type of heater and your current plumbing configuration.
 TRUST ROOTER, we believe in up-front, flat-rate pricing.
 Connect with TRUST ROOTER to discuss the details of your project.
 You can also give us a call at (833) 346-8787.

 How to Select a Water Heater

 Selecting a water heater isn’t as easy as it used to be.
 Which is actually a great problem to have.
 Thanks to advances in technology, there are options for different budgets, energy sources, and household sizes.
-Modern water heaters are more efficient than older units, as well as longer lasting and easier to service.
-Let’s explore the different types of water heaters and find which one is best for your needs.
+Modern heaters are more efficient than older units, as well as longer lasting and easier to service.
+Let’s explore the different types of heaters and find which one is best for your needs.